-In the implementation of Anglican, inference algorithms are instantiations of the (ad-hoc) polymorphic function infer declared as Clojure's multimethod in the anglican.inference namespace.
+In the implementation of Anglican, inference algorithms are instantiations of the (ad-hoc) polymorphic function infer declared as Clojure's multimethod.
 The function accepts an algorithm identifier, a query (the probabilistic program in which to perform the inference), an initial value for the query, and optional algorithm parameters.